 Although delays are rare, sometimes the lab is very busy, or your samples have been damaged, clotted or haemolysed and therefore our team needs to get in touch to offer you a replacement test kit.

 Under revised data protection laws you have the right to be forgotten.
-If you would like to be forgotten, text CANCEL to 07860 064 295.
+If you would like to be forgotten, text FORGET to 07860 064 295.

 It is important that you make your request before we dispatch your order (so we can cancel your order immediately and erase all of your data).